Written by FormBlends Clinical Review, Clinical Pharmacist & Medical Reviewer

 Current evidence suggests these medications work best as long-term treatments.
 Weight regain typically occurs when medications are discontinued, similar to other chronic disease treatments.
 Most patients require ongoing therapy to maintain weight loss benefits.
 Some patients may successfully transition to lifestyle maintenance after achieving significant weight loss.

-Insurance typically does not cover compounded medications when FDA-approved versions are available.
-However, compounded options often cost less out-of-pocket than brand-name copays.
+Insurance typically doesn't cover compounded medications when FDA-approved versions are available.
+But compounded options often cost less out-of-pocket than brand-name copays.
 Some flexible spending accounts and health savings accounts can be used for compounded medications.
 Coverage policies continue evolving as obesity treatment recognition improves.

 If you miss a dose by less than 5 days, take it as soon as possible.
 If more than 5 days have passed, skip the missed dose and resume your regular schedule.
 Never take two doses within 48 hours.
 Missing multiple doses may require dose re-titration to minimize side effects when restarting.